DawidSac24/ContentManager/docs/index.md

 The extension requests the following Chrome permissions:

-- `storage`: To save your contexts and tab data locally
 - `tabs`: To read and manage your open tabs
 - `activeTab`: To interact with the currently active tab